Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 Outlining the details of each accommodation with a link to the price list.
 There are image galleries of the accommodation.
 Same layout as Courses.

 **`Register`**
 Online registration form (static form) that is kept simple.
-Some fields have drowp down menu to make users life easier.
+Some fields have drop down menu to make users life easier.

 **`Header & Footer`**
 All pages are designed with the same header and footer so that users can get familiar with the website quickly.
 There is a navigation bar on the header which includes logo and menu.
 School's details and social icons are on the footer.